 Dropping Classes after the Refund Period

-If a student ceases attendance without providing official notification, the default withdrawal date, for financial aid purposes, will be the midpoint of the semester.
-Students who stop attending class may be dropped by their instructor with an AF grade, or they will receive an AF from the instructor at the end of the semester.
-The AF grade does affect the cumulative GPA and financial aid.
+If you stop going to your class without providing official notification, the default withdrawal date for financial aid purposes will be the midpoint of the semester.
+Those students who stop attending class may be dropped by yourr instructor with an AF grade, or you will receive an AF from the instructor at the end of the semester.
+The AF grade does affect your cumulative GPA and financial aid.